lepture/flask-oauthlib/docs/intro.rst

 .. _`python-oauth2`: https://pypi.python.org/pypi/oauth2/

 There are lots of non-standard services that claim they are oauth providers, but their APIs are always broken.
-While rewriteing an oauth extension for Flask, I took them into consideration.
+While rewriting an oauth extension for Flask, I took them into consideration.
 Flask-OAuthlib does support these non-standard services.